ZAF07/noak-queuing-system/README.md

 #### Answer:

 The countdown timer should start only when the doctor starts the consultation with the patient.
 John may have joined the queue at 2pm.
-Based off the calculations given above (3(minutes) \* 5 (patients) = 15 minutes), if we start the countdown timer the moment John joins the queue, he would expect to be consult the doctor at 215pm.
+Based off the calculations given above (3(minutes) \* 5 (patients) = 15 minutes), if we start the countdown timer the moment John joins the queue, he would expect to consult the doctor at 215pm.
 However, if the doctor hasn’t provided consultation to the first patient, we cannot determine the expected consultation time for John or any other patients for that matter.
 <br/>

 #### Solution:

-<p>We could set up a system for the doctors to send statuses to the system.
-This could include time to first consultation (they could be attending to an emergency or simply on a short break), whether to not they have started with the first patient in the queue and if there are any expected delay or if a patient has cancelled their consultation.
+<p>We could set up a feature for the doctors to send statuses to the system.
+This could include time to first consultation (they could be attending to an emergency or simply on a short break), whether or not they have started with the first patient in the queue and if there are any expected delays or if any patient has cancelled their consultation.
 That way, there is constant communication between the doctors -> servers -> patients, and with that, we could potentially provide accurate average waiting times.
 Since it is real-time, we can perform recalculations instantly for patients to be notified with the updated  average waiting time.</p>

 #### Question 2: